 Accessibility Services is a voluntary and confidential program serving eligible students with disabilities at Calbright.
-It ensures students with disabilities have the necessary academic accommodations and individualized services to participate fully and access equitably all educational and programmatic opportunities, in pursuit of their educational goals at Calbright.
+It aims to ensure registered students with disabilities have the necessary academic accommodations and individualized services to participate fully and access equitably all educational and programmatic opportunities in pursuit of their educational goals at Calbright.